YunDeng98/YunDeng98.github.io/_pages/research.md

 Understanding **population structure and demographic history** is fundamental to population genetics.
 Patterns of genetic variation observed today reflect histories of population size changes, splits, migration, and admixture.

 I develop statistical and computational methods to reconstruct these processes from genomic data, with a particular interest in extracting information across different **timescales**.
-By combining genome-wide genealogies with population-genetic theory, I aim to reveal both recent and ancient demographic events and understand how population relationships change through time.
+I am especially interested in identifying new signals that can overcome limitations of classical approaches.

 </div>